This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 Generally speaking, the UK is praised for its state-funded NHS.
-The NHS guarantees free care for all, and covers everything from ambulance rides and emergency room visits to long hospital stays, surgery, and ongoing treatment.
+The NHS guarantees free care for all.
+It covers everything from ambulance rides and emergency room visits to long hospital stays, surgery, and ongoing treatment.
 Read our guide on the National Health Service and health insurance in the UK for more information on this.

-When it comes to healthcare for women, the NHS currently provides a range of services ranging from doctor’s appointments to obstetrics and gynecology, to cervical screenings, emergency surgery, and so on.
-You can search the services available in your local area on the NHS website.
+When it comes to healthcare for women, the NHS provides a range of services including doctor’s appointments, obstetrics, gynecology, cervical screenings, and emergency surgery.
+You can search for the services available in your area on the NHS website.

-Despite the quality and breadth of care offered to women by the NHS in the UK, it is well known that resources in the public healthcare system can be stretched and waiting lists are often long.
-For instance, it can take three weeks to see your local doctor and around 18 weeks to get a non-urgent hospital appointment.
+Despite the quality of care available to women from the NHS in the UK, resources in the public healthcare system can be stretched; waiting lists are often long.
+For instance, it can take three weeks to see your local doctor or 18 weeks to get a non-urgent hospital appointment.

 This factor has led some women in the UK to take out private health insurance policies.
 These can offer quicker access to specialists, better facilities, and much shorter waiting times.
 We will explain more about this later, but first, who is eligible for free public healthcare in the UK?